Anxiety and Depression

 Features**

-• A preferred pharmacological options for breastfeeding
+• A preferred pharmacological option for breastfeeding

-View dosing, side effects, warning and contraindications
+View dosing, side effects, warnings and contraindications

-• Selective Serotonin Reuptake Inhibitors (SSRI)
+• Selective Serotonin Reuptake Inhibitors (SSRIs)

 Sertraline (Zoloft®)